SightstoneOfficial/LegendaryClient/CONTRIBUTING.md

 Please insure that you are using the latest version before posting.
 If you are not please download it.
 If you are using the Auto-Updater, ensure that you are using version 1.0.1.0 and replace it if you are not

+We will also be in this IRC if you need help: http://kiwiirc.com/client/irc.freenode.net/#LegendaryClient